Bluetooth AoA vs. RSSI Beacon Technology

 Angle of Arrival (AoA)positioning algorithm locates the position of an AoA tag based on the signal's arrival angle.
 Bluetooth AoA locating system is featured by its sub-meter accuracy, high capacity, high compatibility, low cost and low energy.BLE angle of arrival is particularly useful for indoor localization and asset tracking in healthcare, manufacturing, retailing, transportation, public security, and more scenarios.

-Received Signal Strength Indicator (RSSI) refers to the ranging technology based on the relation between distance and signal strength, which is in turn easily affected by a barrier, the direction of antenna, or the power of devices.
-RSSI devices are small-sized and low energy, usually applied in retailing, hotels, tourist attractions, and etc. Its accuracy stays around 5m.
+Received Signal Strength Indicator (RSSI) beacon technology, on the other hand, uses the strength of the Bluetooth signal to estimate the distance between the beacon and the mobile device.
+However, it is in turn easily affected by a barrier, the direction of antenna, or the power of devices.
+RSSI Bluetooth beacon tracking devices are small-sized and low energy, usually applied in retailing, hotels, tourist attractions, and etc. Its accuracy stays around 5m.

 |Technology||Bluetooth AoA||Bluetooth RSSI|

 Anchor: Bluetooth 5.1